Shakthivelms8/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Navigate to the emulator icon in the Windows system tray, open the context menu, and then select **Exit** to shut down the emulator.

-    > &#128221; It may take a minute for all instances of the emulator to exit.
+    > Note: It may take a minute for all instances of the emulator to exit.

 [code.visualstudio.com/docs/getstarted]: https://code.visualstudio.com/docs/getstarted/tips-and-tricks
 [docs.microsoft.com/azure/cosmos-db/local-emulator]: https://docs.microsoft.com/azure/cosmos-db/local-emulator